einonm/arcca.github.io/index.md

 ## Register for future courses

-The timetable for Spring 2024 is now available!
+The timetable for Autumn 2024 is now available!

 To attend the ARCCA sessions please refer to details below.
 If you are a member of Cardiff University staff, completion of this course will be recorded on the HR System within 1 month of the course date.